-- 1. Lake trout lakes are considered to be over threshold for new development on shorelines where the Province has determined that the Mean Volume Weighted Hypolimnic Dissolved Oxygen (MVWHDO) level is measured to be at or below 7 ppm.
-Such lakes are identified in Appendix Z. - 2.
-Appendix Z will be updated periodically in accordance with guidance from the Province without an amendment to this Plan. - 3.
-In areas without municipal wastewater services, lot creation or land use changes which result in a more intensive use are not permitted where any portion of the leaching bed is or would be within 300 metres of the shoreline of a trout lake determined to be over threshold.
-This policy will also apply to nearest upstream lake(s) and connecting watercourse where it has been determined through a study that these latter features are significant contributors of phosphorus to the lake trout lake. - 4.
-For lake trout lakes that are not over threshold, Policy 8.4.2.8 will apply.
+- 1. Appendix C lists the lake trout lakes that are considered to be over threshold for new development on shorelines where the Province has determined that the Mean Volume Weighted Hypolimnic Dissolved Oxygen (MVWHDO) level is measured to be at or below 7 ppm. - 2.
+Appendix C will be updated periodically in accordance with guidance from the Province without an amendment to this Plan. - 3.
+For lakes listed in Appendix C, lot creation or land use changes which result in a more intensive use are not permitted where 1) municipal wastewater services are not available, and 2) any portion of the leaching bed is or would be within 300 metres of the shoreline of a lake.
+This policy also applies to nearest upstream lake(s) and connecting watercourse(s). - 4.
+For lake trout lakes that are not over threshold, Policy 8.4.2.7 will apply.